Use catalysts to introduce the UN’s sustainable development goal 9 into your existing teaching

 - Familiarise 16–18 students with key vocabulary with the article Catalyst for change and the downloadable games, focusing on transition metals as safe and sustainable catalysts: rsc.li/36RJcUS

 - Share the article Sustainable development and green chemistry with students and give them the accompanying worksheet on calculating atom economy: rsc.li/3kJTOgE

-- Link to careers with videos and job profiles on our Innovating industry page: rsc.li/3eQtz4e
+- Link to a careers video of a chief executive officer developing catalysts (rsc.li/3BNAjJL) find more inspiration with our Innovating industry page: rsc.li/3eQtz4e

 Check out the rest of the Sustainability in chemistry series.